enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 Your users are using _your_ application.
 That is, they are paying you for your decisions, your thoughts, and your design.
 Don’t always defer to what they say when they have suggestions.

-If a user wants a particular feature then think about why they want it and don’t blindly implement feature requests.
+If a user wants a particular feature then think about why they want it - don’t blindly implement feature requests.
 Use them as an opportunity to re-think the fundamental workflow of your app and what it is they are trying to do.

 In other words, try to understand their [Jobs-to-be-done](http://blog.enabled.com.au/jobs-to-be-done/).